-Patients often get a lot of different information from a lot of different sources around the time of diagnosis, some of which may be unsolicited, and it's a hard time processing what's going to be valuable for them.
-And it's very difficult when you're given a cancer diagnosis, "Okay, well what's going to happen 5, and 10 and 15 years from now?"
+Patients often get a lot of different information from a lot of different sources around the time of diagnosis, some of which may be unsolicited, and it's a hard time processing what's going to be valuable.
+It's very difficult when you're given a cancer diagnosis, "Okay, well what's going to happen 5, and 10 and 15 years from now?"
 And how do I make a decision that I'm going to be happy with at that time because right now the only thing that most women are thinking about is that they want to be cured.

-In addition, it comes at a time that is emotionally charged when communication between the health care team and the patient can be difficult.
+In addition, it comes at a time that is emotionally charged.

 - Clinical Photographs: It is often useful for patients to look at clinical photos to learn what lumpectomies and mastectomies (with or without reconstruction) look like, so that they can understand the reality.
-Ask your breast surgeon to show you some photos of their own patients. - Other patients: Talking to other women who have gone through this may also be helpful.

-- Decision Aids: A decision aid may also help.
+Ask your breast surgeon to show you some photos of their own patients. - Other patients: Talking to other women who have gone through this may also be helpful. - Decision Aids: A decision aid may also help.
 Patient decision aids are tools that help people become involved in decision making by making explicit the decision that needs to be made, providing information about the options and outcomes, and by clarifying personal values.
 They are designed to complement, rather than replace, advice from a health professional.
 There is good evidence that using decision support tools, such as a patient decision aid, can help consumers by: - Improving their knowledge of the options - Helping clarify what matters most to them - Providing more accurate expectations of possible benefits and harms of their options - Supporting them to participate more actively in decision making.

-For the undecided patient, some will choose BCT if educated about their choices and given proper time for decision-making.
+For the undecided patient, some will choose BCT if educated about their choices and given proper time for decisionmaking.
 Conversely, some women once presented the data and given time to make an informed decision prefer mastectomy.
 A prospective study of patients eligible for BCT who were provided with a standardized decision support identified 3 treatment outcomes that discriminated between those choosing BCT versus mastectomy.
 The 3 discriminants were "remove breast for peace of mind," "avoid radiation," and "keep breast."